hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## Comparison of Authentication Methods

-The Table below compares the properties of each of the above methods in terms of what protection they provide to the secondary and primary servers during XoT in terms of:
+The Table below compares the properties of a selection of the above methods in terms of what protection they provide to the secondary and primary servers during XoT in terms of:

 * 'Data Auth': Authentication that the DNS message data is signed by the party with whom credentials were shared (the signing party may or may not be party